Multiple DOE Employees Suspended Over Alleged Fake Vaccine Cards

 “Fraudulent vaccination cards are not only illegal, they also undermine the best line of protection our schools have against COVID-19 – universal adult vaccination," a department spokesman said.

-But the United Federation of Teachers sent a letter to the DOE on Thursday, saying it was "wholly improper" to "unilaterally remove" people from the payroll without actually proving their documents were fraudulent.
+The United Federation of Teachers said in a statement Friday it was told about 70 of its members had been contacted by DOE about the investigation but it wasn't clear how many were suspended as a result of it.

-The union is demanding the affected employees be kept on the payroll and receive hearings, and is threatening legal action otherwise.
+The union has also demanded that any suspended employees be kept on the payroll and receive hearings as the investigative process runs its course.

+"We are reviewing appropriate legal action to potentially challenge the DOE’s unilateral action in removing these employees from payroll," a spokesperson said.

-Law enforcement agencies and the DOE's special commissioner of investigation are looking into the alleged fake vax cards.
+Law enforcement agencies and the DOE's special commissioner of investigation are also investigating the case.